 The Lost Queen by Signe Pike

-In this novel, readers follow two protagonists in a dual timeline: Carrie McClelland, a modern-day American author, and Sophia Paterson, Carrie’s ancestor who lived at Slains Castle in the early 1700s.
-We meet Carrie as she searches for inspiration for a new novel.
-After impulsively stopping by Slains Castle in Cruden Bay, she finds herself captivated by the ruins.
+In this novel, readers follow two protagonists in a dual timeline: Carrie McClelland, a modern-day American author, and Sophia Paterson, Carrie’s ancestor from the early 1700s at Slains Castle.
+Carrie, seeking inspiration for a new novel, becomes captivated by the castle ruins in Cruden Bay.

 Women of the Dunes by Sarah Maine

-Women of the Dunes is an exciting tale that weaves together three timelines: a Norsewoman in the 9th century, a servant girl in the 19th century, and a modern-day archeologist, Libby.
-The story slowly ties each of these women together as Libby works on a dig on the west coast of Scotland, where her great-great-grandmother once lived.
+Women of the Dunes intertwines three timelines: a Norsewoman in the 9th century, a servant girl in the 19th century, and modern-day archaeologist Libby.
+The story gradually connects these women as Libby works on a Scottish west coast dig.

 At the Water’s Edge by Sara Gruen